Greeley Patent Attorneys & Lawyers

 Patents are publicly available.
 Generally, patents will be published 18 months after being approved.
 Certain exceptions apply to this rule.
 Publicly publishing a patent is the price for having control of your invention.

 Searching for a patent can also help you improve your own product.
 For example, you can make enough changes so that your product is not covered by another person's patent.
-If you can't find a patent during your search, you can then apply for you
+If you can't find a patent during your search, you c

 - 8 min read